iahuang/codex/README.md

 ## Getting Started

+1. In order to use Codex, you will need to [sign up for an OpenAI API key](https://platform.openai.com/account/api-keys).
+As of writing, the OpenAI code generation endpoint used by the compiler is free to use, but you still may need to provide a payment method to sign up for an API key.
+Once you have obtained an API key,
-1. Install dependencies using `pip install -r requirements.txt`.
+2. Install dependencies using `pip install -r requirements.txt`.
-2. Run the Codex compiler using `python -m codex [input-file]`.
+3. Run the Codex compiler using `python -m codex [input-file]`.
 Use `python -m codex --help` for more information.

+## Installation

+Codex can also be installed to `/usr/local/bin` on Unix systems using `python3 install.py`.
+Keep in mind that this will overwrite any existing Codex installation, and the executable will be linked to wherever this repository is located on your system.
+This script will not automatically install dependencies, so you will need to run `pip install -r requirements.txt` before running the installation script.